 - Advocacy

-Adapted physical education is a direct special education service, not a related service, because physical education for students with disabilities is a federally mandated component of special education (U.S.C.A. § 1402(25)).
-As a result, physical education must be provided as part of the student’s special education program when identified as a need.
+Adapted physical education is a required special education service, not a related service.
+Physical education for students with disabilities is a federally mandated component of special education in IDEA (34 C.F.R.
+300.39(b)(2)).
+As a result, physical education must be provided as part of the student’s special education program.

-This distinguishes APE from related services such as physical therapy and occupational therapy, which are provided only when required for a student to benefit from instruction.
+This distinguishes APE from related services such as physical therapy and occupational therapy, which are provided only when required for a student to access and benefit from special education instruction.

 Additional Resources

-- Delivery of Service Continuum: Determining Least Restrictive Environment
+- Service Delivery Continuum: Determining Least Restrictive Environment in Physical Education

 Individualized Education Program

-The Individualized Education Program (IEP) is a written document developed for each public-school student who is eligible for special education services.
+The Individualized Education Program (IEP) is a written document developed for each public-school and publicly funded charter school student who is eligible for special education services.
 The IEP is created through a collaborative team process and is reviewed at least annually.

 - IEP Checklist for Physical Education helps ensure that the IEP team fully addresses a student's physical education placement and services.
 Developed by Scott McNamara, Lauren Lieberman, Brad Weiner, and Garth Tymeson.

-- Example APE Evaluation Report provides a sample evaluation report that meets the requirements for adapted physical education services.
+- Example APE Eligibility Criteria provides a sample eligibility criteria for adapted physical education services.
 Developed by the Minnesota Department of Education.

 Guidance Document